rylarson/tao-chef-talk/index.md

    * What about it going stale?
       * If the CI build fails because of an environmental problem, that is just treated as a test failure that will get fixed just like any other test failure
-   * This is all super great because any developer can check out the code, and build themselves the same environment that the production continuous integration server is running in.
+   * All tests can be run from a developer box because a script sets up the environment
    * Easier test development

 --page-break--